Hypospadias

 Problems are likely to occur if hypospadias is left untreated.
 The further back the opening of the urethra is, the more severe the problems are likely to be.

-• Passing urine is different to normal.
-A baby in nappies will have no problem.
+Passing urine is different to normal.
+Babies with hypospadias will have no symptoms of hypospadias, because they use a nappy.
 However, when older, the urine stream may not be able to be directed forward into a urinal.
 When going to the toilet the urine is likely to 'spray' backwards.
 Sitting on a toilet may be needed to pass urine without mess.

 Continue reading below